The Introduction for HD44780-based LCDs with AVR Microcontroller

 The HD44780 LCDs with AVR Microcontroller

-You can simply apply the HD44780-based LCDs displays to be operated, either in 4-bit or 8-bit mode.
-If you selecting the 4-bit mode, the two nibbles of each bytes is sent in a sequence on the high 4 bits of the data bus, such as in this order: DB7…DB4 and the low bits, DB3-DB0 are not connected.
+You can simply apply the HD44780-based LCDs to be operated, either in 4-bit or 8-bit mode.
+If you select the 4-bit mode, the two nibbles of each byte are sent in a sequence on the high 4 bits of the data bus, such as in this order: DB7…DB4 and the low bits, DB3-DB0, are not connected.

-Beside that, there are also the RS (Register Select) lines, which use to determine if the information should be interpreted as data or a command.
-The R/W (Read/Write) line plays its important role to switch the data direction between the module and the microcontroller.
+Besides that, there are also the RS (Register Select) lines, which determine if the information should be interpreted as data or a command.
+The R/W (Read/Write) line plays a vital role to switch the data directly between the module and the microcontroller.

 Software Part

-If you a layback person, then it’s better for you to find some existing code than write it in your own.
-Well, the different libraries exist for use with assembler or C. You can try the lcd16 code by Ron Kreymborg, as it’s a very simple and only made for 2×16 character displays, which immensely suitable for the new beginners.
+If you are a layback person, you should find some existing code and then write it on your own.
+Well, the different libraries exist for use with assembler or C. You can try the lcd16 code by Ron Kreymborg, as it’s straightforward and only made for 2×16 character displays, which immensely suitable for the new beginners.

-Above figure is the schematic diagram for this project, you can refer it and it should be help your project becoming easier.
-Few important links that may help to master LCD:
+The above figure is the schematic diagram for this project; you can refer it, and it should help your project become easier.
+Few essential sources that may help to master LCD:

 - LCD Module FAQ by Christopher Burian.

 - Procyon AVRlib.
-Library of a lot of C-functions for AVR-controllers, including a more comprehensive HD44780-library.
+Library of many C-functions for AVR controllers, including a more comprehensive HD44780-library.

 - AVR-Tutorial – 4.
 LCD.
-Describes how to use a HD44780 with an AVR microcontroller programmed in assembler (in German).
+Describes how to use an HD44780 with an AVR microcontroller programmed in assembler (in German).

 - Scott Bruck’s LCD FAQ Describes the physics and principles of operation of LCDs.